nicoserr/CPSC210project/README.md

 - As a user, I want to be able to collapse all folders of Courses and Subjects
 - As a user, I want to be able to expand all folders of Courses and Subjects

+## Phase 4: Task 2
+I believe all my classes and methods have robust design.
+There are no requires clauses anywhere in my code.
+More specifically, Subject, Course, Topic and NotetakingAppTree are the classes that contain methods that throw exceptions.
+These are all caught in the NotetakingAppGUI class.

+There are two exceptions: EmptyListException and InvalidAdditionException.
+The EmptyListException is used in the retrieveSubject, retrieveCourse and retrieveTopic methods (for the GUI) when the list of subjects, courses or topics from which the element will be retrieved is empty.
+This exception had more use in the console UI since it was thrown and caught in the printing of the menu, since when the subjects, courses or topics were empty, the user was notified.

+The second exception (InvalidAdditionException) has two uses.
+The first one was when there was an attempt to create a Subject, Course or Topic with an empty name.
+This exception was thrown from the constructor of each respective class and propagated up until the tryAddCourse method for the console UI and to the tryAddObject method in the GUI.
+The second use was when the user tried to add an object to a Topic.
+This use was from within the addObject method in NotetakingAppTree and only applied to the GUI.